yb278/FractalPlotting/README.md

 ---

-## Learning Progress

-### Week 1: Research
-- Learned about fractals and their mathematical properties.
-- Studied the basics of the Mandelbrot and Julia sets.

-### Week 2: Java Graphics
-- Experimented with `javax.swing` for basic plotting.
-- Created a simple grid representing the complex plane.

-### Week 3: Mandelbrot Implementation
-- Implemented the Mandelbrot set algorithm.
-- Added color gradients based on the number of iterations.

-### Week 4: Julia Sets and Optimization
-- Added Julia set plotting.
-- Optimized rendering with multi-threading for faster computation.

----

-## Roadmap

-- [ ] Add real-time zoom and pan functionality.
-- [ ] Implement more fractal types (e.g., Barnsley Fern, Sierpinski Triangle).
-- [ ] Integrate a GUI for parameter adjustments.
-- [ ] Publish as a Java desktop application.

----

 ## Resources

 - [Fractal Geometry by Benoit Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot)
 - [Java Swing Documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/swing/)
 - [Introduction to Fractals](https://mathworld.wolfram.com/Fractal.html)

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Enjoy exploring the mesmerizing world of fractals! 🌌

----

 Feel free to tweak this to match your specific goals or preferences!